keystonejs/keystone/examples/custom-admin-ui-navigation/README.md

-## Feature Example - Custom Field View
+## Feature Example - Custom Admin UI Navigation

 This project demonstrates how to create a custom Navigation component for use in the Admin UI.
 It builds on the [Task Manager](../task-manager) starter project.